PHPOffice/PhpSpreadsheet/docs/topics/recipes.md

 PhpSpreadsheet API functions, but just a bump to get you started.
 If you need specific API functions, please refer to the API documentation.

-For example, REF \_Ref191885321 \w \h 4.4.7 REF \_Ref191885321
-\h Setting a worksheet's page orientation and size covers setting a page orientation to A4.
+For example, [setting a worksheet's page orientation and size ](#setting-a-worksheets-page-orientation-and-size) covers setting a page orientation to A4.
 Other paper formats, like US Letter, are not covered in this document, but in the PhpSpreadsheet API documentation.